ASAE ForesightWorks Drivers of Change: Economic Conditions

 The Sharing Economy

-The peer-to-peer exchange of goods or services will continue to grow globally and expand into new areas of commerce, posing a greater challenge to incumbent rms in many industries.
+The peer-to-peer exchange of goods or services will continue to grow globally and expand into new areas of commerce, posing a greater challenge to incumbent firms in many industries.
 The sharing economy portends a shift in the balance between access and ownership, with owners getting new opportunities to extract value from their goods, and users getting new opportunities to use goods and services with more flexibility.
 The sharing economy can blur the lines between commercial operations and person-to-person exchanges, creating a growing regulatory challenge.

 The Surveillance Economy